 A few months after their sacrifice, the three heroic guardsmen were honored by local residents, who paid for a stone memorial on Manomet Point, overlooking the rocks upon which the Lee grounded.

-Ultimately, we’d like to find a permanent solution to caring for (and perhaps even improving) the memorial, and to have Cashman, Stark and Griswold officially honored by the government and/or military as heroes.
+Ultimately, we’d like to find a permanent solution to caring for (and possibly even improving) the memorial, and perhaps to have Cashman, Stark and Griswold officially honored by the government and/or military as heroes.

 Please visit the other sections of the site for some interesting history, historic and modern-day pictures, and a few more insights into why we’re doing this.

 Video overview of the memorial and surrounding area